 WHY BIG DATA?

-The School of Computing Science at SFU is home to more than 50 top-notch researchers and instructors in database systems, data mining, systems and algorithms.
-Recently, the School was ranked as one of the top 100 computer science departments in the world and the fourth in Canada (2012 ARWU University Ranking).
+The School of Computing Science at SFU is home to more than 50 top-notch researchers and instructors in database systems, data mining, operating systems, and algorithms.
+Recently, the School was ranked as one of the top 50 computer science departments in the world and the third in Canada (2014 ARWU University Ranking).

 SFU's Burnaby campus is located in cosmopolitan Metro-Vancouver, an area known globally for its high quality of life.